What is the issue?

 However, the primary emphasis lies on the quick and decisive action of cutting loose, rather than any plans for the subsequent recovery of the anchor.
 Hence, the nautical practice is the source of the modern usage of "cut and run," even if it implies leaving something behind.

-The cat here is the 'cat o' nine tails' a whip consisting of nine knotted cords or lashes attached to a handle widely used for corporal punishment, especially in the Royal Navy and military contexts.
+LETTING THE CAT OUT OF THE BAGThe cat here is the 'cat o' nine tails', a whip consisting of nine knotted cords or lashes attached to a handle, widely used for corporal punishment, especially in the Royal Navy and military contexts.
 The nine cords are said to represent the nine lives of a cat and the marks left by the whip were thought to resemble scratches from a cat's claws.

 The 'cat-o'-nine-tails' was stored in a red baize bag to conceal the blood drawn on its sack, and a sailor who revealed another's transgressions would be 'letting the cat out of the bag'.

-Now used to describe a room say, "There isn’t enough room to swing a cat in here!" the term originated from the British Navy's harsh punishment by 'cat-o'-nine-tails' and the space required to swing it.
+NOT ENOUGH ROOM TO SWING A CATNow used to describe a room say, "There isn’t enough room to swing a cat in here!" the term originated from the British Navy's harsh punishment by 'cat-o'-nine-tails' and the space required to swing it.

-The cat-o'-nine-tails first appeared in 1665 to deal out punishments for sailor absences, drunkenness, or disobedience.
+The cat-o'-nine-tails first appeared in 1665 to deal out punishments for sailors absences, drunkenness, or disobedience.
 One such punishment involved tying the offender to the ship's mast and flogging them with a whip-like instrument known as the 'cat-o'-nine-tails,' administered by another crew member, often the Bosun's Mate.

 Due to the length of the whip, these floggings could not be carried out below deck.
 Instead, they occurred on the deck, providing ample space for the ship’s company to be mustered to witness the punishment.
 It is also used to describe the act of the crew crowding in around the event so that the whip hand might not have enough room to get the most swing out of the 'cat o’ nine tails'.

-This is once again related to the British Navy's harsh punishments for sailors.
+IF YOU SCRATCH MY BACK, I'LL SCRATCH YOURSThis is once again related to the British Navy's harsh punishments for sailors.
 Crew members often struck secret deals to administer the lash lightly, merely 'scratching' the offender's back.
 This ensured reciprocal treatment should they fall victim to the punishment in the future.

-Another term is rooted in the British Navy's harsh disciplinary measures.
+OVER THE BARRELAnother term is rooted in the British Navy's harsh disciplinary measures.
 It refers to the location where floggings were carried out, often on a grating, a mast, or, as the name suggests, over the barrel of a deck cannon.

-The phrase "square meal" originates from the distinctive square-shaped food plates used by British Navy sailors.
+SQUARE MEALThe phrase "square meal" originates from the distinctive square-shaped food plates used by British Navy sailors.
 These plates were designed with a raised edge, often called a "fiddle," to prevent food from spilling in rough seaways.

 The square design also served as a practical measure to limit portion sizes.
-As these plates were typically used for the most substantial meal of the day, the term "square meal" came to symbolize a hearty and satisfying meal.
+As these plates were typically used for the most substantial meal of the day, the term "square meal" came to symbolise a hearty and satisfying meal.
 Hence, a decent meal aboard was a 'square meal. '

-The term "fiddling," often associated with petty dishonesty, also has its roots in the British Navy's Square Plate.
+FIDDLINGThe term "fiddling," often associated with petty dishonesty, also has its roots in the British Navy's Square Plate.
 It refers to the act of a sailor overfilling their square plate, taking more food than their fair share.
 The excess food would spill or sit on the raised edge or "fiddle" of the plate, hence the term "on the fiddle."
 This practice was considered a minor offence and could be subject to punishment.

-A slush fund is a fund or account used for miscellaneous income and expenses, which are sometimes illicit.
+SLUSH FUNDA slush fund is a fund or account used for miscellaneous income and expenses, which are sometimes illicit.
 The 'slush' heralds back to the slushy slurry of fat obtained by boiling or scraping the empty salted meat storage barrels of navy boats.
 This 'slush' was often sold ashore to tallow makers and the money so derived became known as a 'slush fund'.

 The money generated from these sales was kept separate from the ship's official accounts and used to make minor purchases for the crew.
 Over time, the term "slush fund" has evolved to describe any fund, often secretive, used for miscellaneous or questionable expenses.

-"I've reached the bitter end" originates from the nautical "bitter end" which refers to the inboard end of a ship's cable, typically secured to strong points known as bitts.
+BITTER END"I've reached the bitter end" originates from the nautical "bitter end" which refers to the inboard end of a ship's cable, typically secured to strong points known as bitts.
 When a ship's anchor cable is fully deployed, it has reached its bitter end.
 Thus, the expression is used metaphorically to signify a situation or resource that has been exhausted.

-The term "bitter and twisted" refers to the ship's anchor line, often referred to as the "bitter end," which can become tangled or knotted, making it extremely difficult to untangle.
+BITTER AND TWISTEDThe term "bitter and twisted" refers to the ship's anchor line, often referred to as the "bitter end," which can become tangled or knotted, making it extremely difficult to untangle.
 This arduous task likened to a "devil of a job", has been metaphorically applied to describe a person with a spiteful or resentful nature.

-Today, "copper-bottomed" is often used in financial and business contexts to describe something that is exceptionally stable or safe.
+COPPER-BOTTOMEDToday, "copper-bottomed" is often used in financial and business contexts to describe something that is exceptionally stable or safe.
 For example, one might say, "This is a great deal—high return with no risk—it's copper-bottomed," suggesting that an investment or business proposition is highly reliable and secure.

 The term "copper-bottomed" originates from a process first introduced in 1761 for ships of the British Navy.
 This involved fitting copper sheathing plates to the underside of their wooden hulls.
 The primary purpose was to protect the wooden planking from attack by Teredo worms (also known as shipworms), a type of bivalve clam.
 By significantly reducing barnacle and weed growth, copper sheathing increased the ship's speed and manoeuvrability.